Skip to nav Skip to content

 Research Coordinator II

-Rashmi Gupta is a Research Assistant in Dr. Vinci’s lab at the Tobacco Research and Intervention Program.
-She graduated from the University of South Florida with a major in Biomedical Sciences and a minor in Psychology.
-Rashmi hopes to go to optometry school in the future
+Maddy is a research coordinator at the Tobacco Research and Intervention Program.
+She graduated from the University of South Florida with a BS in Biomedical Sciences and a BA in Sociology.
+Her research interests include oncology and psychosocial interventions aimed at improving health outcomes.
+In the future, she plans to pursue a doctoral degree in medicine.

 Trainees